kimsh02/awns-rpi5/README.md

 ## About

-- This software project enables autonomous waypoint navigation for a mobile platform using a Raspberry Pi 5.
+- This software program enables autonomous waypoint navigation for a mobile platform using a Raspberry Pi 5.

 - The system will use GPS data to guide the platform from one location to